 \begin{proof} Let $Z$ be a non-empty $f^{-1}$-periodic closed subset of $X$, i.e., $f^{-s}(Z)=Z$ for some $s>0$.
 One needs to show that $Z=X$.
 Since $X$ is a finite quotient of some complex torus $T$, it has only quotient and hence rational (cf.~\cite[Proposition 5.15]{kollar2008birational}) singularities.
 Also, it follows from the ramification divisor formula that $f$ is quasi-\'etale.
 By Lemma \ref{etalelifting}, there exists a quasi-\'etale cover $\tau: T\rightarrow X$ from a complex torus $T$.
 Since $f$ is quasi-\'etale, so is the composition $f\circ\tau$.
 Then, one gets a surjective endomorphism $\sigma_T:T\rightarrow T$ such that $f\circ\tau=\tau\circ \sigma_T$.
 By Lemma \ref{lem3.333}, $\sigma_T$ is int-amplified.
 Further, the commutative diagram gives that $\sigma_T^{-s}(\tau^{-1}(Z))=\tau^{-1}(Z)$.
 Since $\sigma_T^s$ is also int-amplified, $\tau^{-1}(Z)=T$ (cf.~Lemma \ref{totoallyperoidic}) and hence $Z=X$. \end{proof}

 From now on, we aim to show that each dominant meromorphic map from a normal compact K\"ahler space with mild singularities to a $Q$-torus is holomorphic.
-We first state the following extension lemma (cf.~\cite[Lemma 9.11]{ueno2006classification}) for the convenience of readers. \begin{lem}[\cite{ueno2006classification}] Suppose $f:X\dashrightarrow T$ is a dominant meromorphic map from a compact K\"ahler manifold to a complex torus $T$.
-Then, $f$ is a morphism. \end{lem}

-In the following, we give a generalized version of Lemma \ref{lemtoruskey1} by weakening the condition.
+We first give a generalized version of \cite[Lemma 9.11]{ueno2006classification} by weakening the condition.
 Readers are referred to \cite[Lemma 8.1]{kawamata1985minimal} for the projective case but the proofs are different.
-Actually, to prove Lemma \ref{lemtoruskey2}, we need to recall the \textit{Albanese torus} for a singular complex space (\cite[Section 3]{graf2018algebraic}).
+To prove Lemma \ref{lemtoruskey2}, we need to recall the \textit{Albanese torus} for a singular complex space (\cite[Section 3]{graf2018algebraic}).

-\begin{lem} Suppose $f:X\dashrightarrow T$ is a dominant meromorphic map from a normal compact K\"ahler space with at worst rational singularities to a complex torus $T$.
+\begin{lem} Let $f:X\dashrightarrow T$ be a dominant meromorphic map from a normal compact K\"ahler space with only rational singularities to a torus $T$.
 Then, $f$ is a morphism. \end{lem}

-\begin{defi}[\cite{graf2018algebraic}] Let $X$ be a compact complex space.
-A holomorphic map $\alpha:X\rightarrow A$ to a complex torus $A$ is said to be the Albanese map of $X$, and $A$ is called the Albanese torus of $X$, if any map from $X$ to a complex torus $T$ factors uniquely through $\alpha$.